tobybreckon/chroma-keying/README.md

 As **bit-wise logical operations** such as NOT, AND and OR can be performed on large matrices of binary data, such as images, at high-speed by a modern CPU we can obtain real-time image cloaking.

-_Details_: In order to clean up the _foreground mask_ region we perform a couple of morphological operations on the binary mask image to clean up the boundary of the foreground region and remove small holes in it due to imperfections in the selection of the green Hue pixels of the material.
+_Details_: In order to clean up the _foreground mask_ region, we perform a couple of morphological operations on the binary mask image to clean up the boundary of the foreground region and remove small holes in it due to imperfections in the selection of the green Hue pixels of the material.
 You can adjust the parameters of these operations in the code lines ```cv2.morphologyEx(....)``` by changing the number of iterations used both for morphological closing (see ```cv2.morphologyEx(..., cv2.MORPH_OPEN, ...)```) and dilation (see ```cv2.morphologyEx(..., cv2.MORPH_OPEN, ...)```).
 You can read more about morphological image operations [here](https://homepages.inf.ed.ac.uk/rbf/HIPR2/morops.htm).

 ###  Improving our Invisibility ....